NavyaNelluri/hello-world-navya/README.md

 OSS Assignment
 ## Merging the branch
 This step will make the readme-edits branch changes to merge into main main branch
+## from VS code
+Installed Github Pull requests and Issues extension.
+Cloned and setup the project.